-In regards to (b), the properties subject to the amendment do not contain any Goal 5 resources.
-However, the 1978 Scenic Sites Working Paper and accompanying map, which are a part of the City's adopted significant Goal 5 inventory (see Ordinance No. 20351), identifies Skinner Butte is as a "Scenic Site" (as both a "Vista" and as containing "Prominent and Plentiful Vegetation").
+In regard to (b), the property subject to the amendment does not contain any Goal 5 resources.
+However, the 1978 Scenic Sites Working Paper and accompanying map, which are a part of the City's adopted significant Goal 5 inventory (see Ordinance No. 20351), identifies Skinner Butte as a "Scenic Site" (as both a "Vista" and as containing "Prominent and Plentiful Vegetation").
 Per OAR 660-023-0230, "scenic views and sites" are lands valued for their aesthetic appearance.